Portfolio grid of six professional model headshots by 312 Elements showcasing diverse styling options for male models in Chicago

 Model headshots and digitals for agency submissions and comp cards — clean, current, and photographed to the standards Chicago agencies actually ask for.

 Chicago model headshots are agency-standard portraits used for submissions, digitals, comp cards, and portfolio building.
-Sessions start at $750 and cover the clean beauty frame agencies screen by, plus styled looks for comp cards and commercial submissions.
+The session fee is $500 and covers the directed shoot (the clean beauty frame agencies screen by, plus styled looks for comp cards and commercial submissions) and a private online gallery; individual images are $250 each, retouched and licensed for promotional use.
 312 Elements is led by photographer Michael Schacht, who has photographed 10,000+ people over 16 years across Chicago's model, actor, and creative communities.

 See pricing and book a session at model headshot pricing and booking.